AimerAndern/SS2864GroupProj/README.md

 # SS2864GroupProj<br/>
 ## SS2864GroupProj Temporary repository<br/>
 ## 11-29-2020 Update, the coding and markdown parts are supposed to be finished now.
 And you should now start working on your slides.
-Ask me for link and permission of the slides.
+Ask me for link and permission to edit the slides.
 This project is completed jointly by Ruiqin Yang, Zhiying Chen, Rui Zhu and Jiahao Liu.<br/>
 ## The dataset used can be found from <br/>
 https://health-infobase.canada.ca/covid-19/epidemiological-summary-covid-19-cases.html<br/>